 ■ site map

-Are health studies results misleading?In his Time Magazine health article (February 2007), Michael D. Lemonik argues that the usual manner in which results of health studies are presented doesn't convey the whole truth.
+Are the health studies results misleading?In his Time Magazine health article (February 2007), Michael D. Lemonik argues that the usual manner in which results of health studies are presented doesn't convey the whole truth.
 It may be even misleading.

 The reason is that a figure - most often given in percentage points - of how much a certain factor (treatment, nutrient, medication, toxin, etc.) increases the chances of a certain outcome, doesn't say nothing about